dkoo/izzy/README.md

 # izzy

-Izzy is a fat little sheep living in 2.5 dimensions.
+Izzy is a fat little sheep living in 2.5-dimensionial sandbox (or grassbox).
 Things she can do:

 * walk in any direction